conan1iu/webscraping/README.md

   - Moving code to cloud computing so it can run remotely as running the program takes a while (moving to cloud would help with parallel processing as well)

-  - Starting projects from Github so full commit histories are visible
+  - Starting projects from GitHub so full commit histories are visible (I only moved this project onto GitHub after a substantial period of time)

 <br>